otago-polytechnic-bit-courses/ID608001-intermediate-app-dev-concepts/lecture-notes/01-backend-module/04-authentication.md

     /**
      * Delete the password property from the user object.
 It
      * is a less expensive operation than querying the User
-     * table to retrieve the only user's email and name */ delete user.password;
+     * table to get only user's email and name
+     */
+    delete user.password;